eike0815/eike0815/README.md

 ### 💡 Fun Facts About Me:

-- 🎞️  I spend a decade in the filmindustrie working a lot in interesting locations.
+- 🎞️  I spend a lot´s of time working in the filmindustry.

 ### 📫 Let’s Connect: